(Tympanostomy; Tympanotomy; Ear Tubes Surgery)

 Will It Hurt?

-- Do not clean your ear after surgery or place anything other than ear drops, cotton, or ear plugs into the ear, unless instructed otherwise by your doctor.
+- Not cleaning your ear after surgery or placing anything other than ear drops, cotton, or ear plugs into your ear.

 Call Your Doctor

 - Signs of infection, including fever and chills

 - Redness, swelling, increasing pain, excessive bleeding, or discharge from the ear